 Once you have chosen your mascot, you need a kart design for it.
 If you wish it to be included in the official game package, you must design it so it fits well with the game atmosphere and is credible.
-See Style Guidelines and Guidelines for making karts and characters to know more about STK's design requirements.
+See Style Guidelines to know more about STK's design requirements.
 Remember that the most seen part of the karts by players is the back so this is a part that should be polished.

 It is important to note that some weapons like the swatter attach themselves on the back part of the kart, so it is important to make sure that this area can receive equipment.

 The model of a kart for STK should not have more than 3000 triangles, eg. 2000 for the vehicle, wheels included, and 1000 for the character (note that this limitation is not respected by every current STK kart, as some need to be improved).
 It makes 1500 faces if every face is a quad, ideally this would be around 1300.
 You can consult some old statistics about models here.
 In the future, STK will support LOD, so a low poly model (500 to 900 faces) would also be very appreciated.

 To know roughly the number of triangles of your mesh, you can temporarily convert your faces to triangles with Ctrl+T on Blender, or view the exported kart (see #Exporting karts to learn how to export a kart) in the selection screen of STK, with the "Show FPS" option checked -- wait a little to have a "Ktris" value.

 Alternatively, you can always consult the current face count of your project using Blender's "Info" panel